Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Set up local notifications

-To set up local notifications in Android, update the AndroidManifext.xml file with `<receiver android:name="com.adobe.marketing.mobile.LocalNotificationHandler"/>`.
-To configure the notification icons to use the Mobile Core APIs, see [Configuring notification icons](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#configuring-notification-icons).
+To set up local notifications in Android, update the AndroidManifest.xml file with `<receiver android:name="com.adobe.marketing.mobile.LocalNotificationHandler"/>`.
+To configure the notification icons that the local notification will use, see [Configuring notification icons](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#configuring-notification-icons).

 ### Set up push messaging